Integrating and using experiments

 Default basic integration

-(December 2020), this is the default option.
+As of JavaScript SDK version v2.8.1 (December 2020), this is the default option.
 It is used when you use our Integration snippet as-is.
-This is our oldest and slowest provided solution for Experiments.
+This is our oldest and slowest provided solution for experiments.

 This solution applies Experiments asynchronously.
-That means that Experiments start loading after your webpage has been loaded.
+That means experiments start loading after your webpage has loaded.
 They are applied much later than the content is shown to the user (how much exactly often depends on the network).
-This is the simplest solution and it does not try to be smart.
-However, it cannot avoid the Flickering effect, which means that your users would probably get a bad user experience, depending on your Experiments of course.
-Therefore, this solution is not recommended.
+This is the simplest solution and it doesn't try to be smart.
+However, it can't avoid the Flickering effect, which means that your users would probably get a bad user experience, depending on your Experiments of course.
+Therefore, this solution isn't recommended.

 Advantages

-- Does not block rendering or hide your content
+• Doesn't block rendering or hide your content.

 Disadvantages